 Each year a number of national campaigns are held to help make the most of term time swimming and water safety lessons.

-Events are typically free to sign up to and come with a host of resources to support delivery.
+These events and projects are free to sign up to or get involved with.
+They come with a host of resources to support delivery.

 Big School Swim

 A week-long event in the autumn term November which is a great opportunity for school pupils to celebrate the fun – and importance – of learning how to swim and learning about water safety.